The Persistence of Neural Collapse Despite Low-Rank Bias: The deep unconstrained feature model

-\textit{where equality only occurs if the minimum is at $\alpha=\beta=0$.}
+\textit{with equality occurring only if the minimum is at $\alpha=\beta=0$.}

-This theorem is proven by constructing a choice of $\gamma$ so that $\alpha \gamma M$ outperforms $\alpha X$ on the fit term, and then showing that the regularization term must be smaller when $L$ is sufficiently large.
-Consequently, $\alpha \gamma M$ outperforms $\alpha X$, and thus the optimal scale choice of $\beta M$ also outperforms $\alpha X$.
-Further details are provided in Appendix B.3.

-Theorem 2 states that no fixed structure can be optimal for large $L$ if its rank exceeds that of the rank-minimal diagonally superior matrix of dimensions $K \times K$, excluding possibly the zero solution when regularization is too large.
-This effectively rules out other notions of DNC that employ global centering, as any pre-centered matrix would need to have a rank of $K$ or $K-1$.
-This theorem underscores the impact of low-rank bias: when a matrix can achieve arbitrarily small loss on the fit term, meaning one that is diagonally superior, low-rank bias ensures that when we seperate enough layers it will outperform any higher rank solution.
-Although the theorem requires large enough $L$, in practice, a well chosen $M$ can outperform high-rank solutions at small $L$, as shown in Theorem 1.
+Theorem 2 asserts that for sufficiently large $L$, no structure can be optimal if its rank exceeds that of the rank-minimal diagonally superior matrix of size $K \times Kn$, except the trivial zero solution when regularization is too large.
+This underscores the role of low-rank bias: when a matrix can achieve arbitrarily small loss on the fit term, low-rank bias ensures that—once enough layers are separated—it will outperform any higher-rank solution.
+While this theorem requires large enough $L$, in practice a well-chosen $M$ can outperform high-rank solutions even for small $L$, as shown in Theorem 1.

 \textbf{The imbalanced case:} Thus far, we have focused on balanced classes, but our arguments extend to imbalanced settings as well.
 A concise description of the single-layer UFM in the imbalanced case is provided by Thrampoulidis et al. \cite{thrampoulidis2022imbalance}.
 Using their characterization of emergent structures in imbalanced scenarios, we show that the analogy to DNC in these settings is also globally suboptimal in the deep linear UFM.
 A detailed discussion and supporting results are given in Appendix \ref{sec:imbalanced_case}.